phsmith/rundeck_exporter/README.md

  This code was tested on Rundeck API version 31+.

  > **Warning**:
  > Since version 4.x.x. the `/api/V/metrics` endpoint is disabled, so you need to enable it in `rundeck-config.properties` to get the exporter to work.
 See [config-file-reference.html#metrics-capturing](https://docs.rundeck.com/docs/administration/configuration/config-file-reference.html#metrics-capturing)
+ >
+ > If your rundeck is running in a docker container, it needs to set configuration settings through environments as in the example below
+ > ```yaml
+  > environment:
+  >          RUNDECK_METRICS_HEALTHCHECKS_ENABLED: 'true'
+  >          RUNDECK_METRICS_ENABLED: 'true'
+ > ```

 ## Metrics